HELLENIC

 History

-She is the fourth out of seven FPB ROUSSEN class warships, that have been constructed in Elefsis Shipyards with respect to the proposal of the English company VOSPER THORNYCROFT Ltd. HS GRIGOROPOULOS was launched on 21 December 2005 and was subsumed in Hellenic Navy’s Fleet on 01 October 2010.
+The ship is the fourth out of seven FPB ROUSSEN class warships built at the Elefsina Shipyards based on the proposal of the English company VOSPER THORNYCROFT Ltd. HS GRIGOROPOULOS was launched on December 21, 2005 and joined the Navy on October 1, 2010.

-Her name has been chosen in order to remember hero Lieutenant Michael Grigoropoulos HN, Executive Officer of HS Queen Olga, who was killed in action on 26 September 1943, during the German Air force strike in Lakki of Leros’ island that caused the sinking of that ship.
+She received this name in honour of Lieutenant Michael Grigoropoulos HN, Executive Officer of HS Queen Olga,who was killed on September 26, 1943, during the air attack of the German Air Force on the Lakki bay of Leros Island, which resulted in the sinking of this ship.

-The Fast Patrol Boat Lieutenant GRIGOROPOULOS is a state of the art warship, designed to conduct Naval Operations near coastline, with exceptional capabilities in order to confront air, surface and missile targets.
+The Fast Patrol Boat Lieutenant GRIGOROPOULOS, is a state of the art warship,designed to conduct Naval Operations near shores, with excellent capabilities to confront air, surface ships and missile targets.

-Her main characteristics are the instant reactions against threats, the great firing power, the high speed in the operations, the increased capabilities in confronting breakdowns / damages during the battle and conducting operations in biological – nuclear – chemical and electronic warfare environment.
+Her main characteristics are the quick response to threats, the great firepower, the high speed of operations, the increased capabilities of confronting damages during the battle and undertaking operations in a Biological – Nuclear –Chemical and Electronic Warfare environment.

-HS GRIGOROPOULOS belongs to the Fast Attack Craft Command of Hellenic Fleet Command and the missions that she attends are the following:
+HS GRIGOROPOULOS belongs to the Fast Attack Craft Command of Hellenic Fleet Command and the missions that may be assigned to her are the following:

 • Confrontation of asymmetric threats

-• Supporting of Hellenic Port Authorities in operations against illegal immigrants
+• Assistance to the Hellenic Port Authorities in operations to prevent the entry of illegal immigrants.

 Gallery